stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

  - action=read to get the permissions giving the right to read
    - the default value is admin
-   - also return the autho
+   - also return the actions including the requested action (i.e requesting write permissions also return admin and own permissions)

  - targetType=MyType to get the permissions targeting entities matching the corresponding type (note: the field support complex entity type selection as defined in section 4.17 of the specification)